 While the N.O.
 Limit$ city credit card is said to be exclusively for people living in New Orleans, if you bout it bout it say you bout it bout it and it’s yours.
 Officials say anyone anywhere will be able to obtain one as the city fought to have a no-paper-trail-honor-system included in the relief effort.

-The cards will be available beginning in February and disbursed alphabetically by last name, beginning with those named Cantrell and Wilder.
+The cards will be available beginning early next year and disbursed alphabetically by last name, beginning with those named Cantrell and Wilder.